whatwg/cookiestore/explainer.md

 };
 ```

-Sometimes you need to see the whole script-visible in-scope subset of cookie jar, including potential reuse of the same
+Sometimes you need to see the whole script-visible in-scope subset of the cookie jar, including potential reuse of the same
 cookie name at multiple paths and/or domains (the paths and domains are not exposed to script by this API, though):

 ```js